 Download (3.9 MB)

 Imaging flow cytometry combines the high-throughput capabilities of conventional flow cytometry with single-cell imaging.
 CellProfiler can be used to analyze the resulting images from imaging flow cytometry, whether brightfield, darkfield, or fluorescence.
+The IFC website page has further details on this workflow.

 Download (21.2 MB)